qtian13/employee_management_system/README.md

 * About role database
     * When user choose to `view all roles`, they are presented with the job title, role id, the department that role belongs to, and the salary for that role
     * When user choose to `add a role`, they are prompted to enter the name, salary and select a department for the role before this new role is added to the database
-    * When user choose to `remove a role`, then they are prompted to select a role to delete the role's data from in the database
+    * When user choose to `remove a role`, then they are prompted to select a role to delete the role's and related emloyees' data from in the database
 * About department database
     * When user choose to `view all departments`, they are presented with a formatted table showing department names and department ids
     * When user choose to `add a department`, they are prompted to enter the name of the department and that department is added to the database
-    * When user choose to `remove a department`, then they are prompted to select a department to delete the department's data from in the database
+    * When user choose to `remove a department`, then they are prompted to select a department to delete the department's and related roles and employees' data from in the database
 * About budget database
     * When user choose to `calculate utilized budget by department`, then they are presented with a formatted table showing department names and the combined salaries of all employees in that department